ianhussey/destigmatize-suicide-bot/README.md

 ### Installation and usage

+Pywikibot can be run locally or in the cloud via PAWS (Python: A Web Shell). [currently using the local version myself]

 #### Cloud based instances

-Pywikibot can be run locally or in the cloud via PAWS (Pywikibot: A Web Shell).
-I'm using PAWS as it requires less setup.
 A guide is available [here](https://www.mediawiki.org/wiki/Manual:Pywikibot/PAWS).

 *Note to self: my PAWS instance is available [here](https://paws.wmflabs.org/paws/user/ianhussey/notebooks/Wiki%20suicide%20bot%20management.ipynb).*

 #### Local installations